ScilifelabDataCentre/pathogens-portal/content/english/data_types/environment/wastewater/_index.md

       weight: 50
 plotly: true
 ---
-Wastewater surveillance could prove an effective system for monitoring COVID-19 prevalence and act as an early warning system for predicting upcoming outbreaks.
+Wastewater surveillance could prove to be an effective system for monitoring COVID-19 prevalence and act as an early warning system for predicting upcoming outbreaks.
 See below for [general introduction to wastewater epidemiology](#background-wastewater-based-epidemiology).

 In this section, we present wastewater epidemiology data from various Swedish cities which have a total population of over 2.5 million people (over 25% of the population of Swden).
 The data presented here originates from analyses conducted by the [Swedish Environmental Epidemiology Center](https://www.scilifelab.se/pandemic-response/pandemic-laboratory-preparedness/swedish-environmental-epidemiology-center-seec/) (SEEC).
-Samples are analyzed in two nodes.
-Part of the samples (Uppsala, Örebro, Umeå, Kalmar, etc.) are analyzed at the Swedish University of Agricultural Sciences node led by associate professor Anna J. Székely (anna.szekely@slu.se) and associate professor Maja Malmberg (maja.malmberg@slu.se).
-Part of the samples (Stockholm and Malmö) are analyzed at the KTH Royal Institute of Technology node led by associate professor Zeynep Cetecioglu Gurol (zeynepcg@kth.se).
+Samples are analyzed in two nodes of SEEC:

+- **SEEC-SLU:** Part of the samples (Uppsala, Örebro, Umeå, Kalmar, and various municipalities in Uppsala and Stockholm region) are analyzed at the Swedish University of Agricultural Sciences node led by associate professor Anna J. Székely (anna.szekely@slu.se) and associate professor Maja Malmberg (maja.malmberg@slu.se).
+- **SEEC-KTH:** Part of the samples (Stockholm and Malmö) are analyzed at the KTH Royal Institute of Technology node led by associate professor Zeynep Cetecioglu Gurol (zeynepcg@kth.se).
 The methods used in each node are somewhat different, see [detailed description of methods below](#methods).

 Note that the values provided in the datasets and depicted in plots below are preliminary and should not be overinterpreted.
 The teams are still conducting method efficiency checks that might affect the final results.